DMeechan/node-vs-deno-database-drivers/README.md

 deno task start
 ```

 ### Results

+This comparison is not intended to compare Postgres vs MySQL.
+The goal is to compare the performance of various database drivers in the Node.js and Deno ecosystems.

 Testing is done using:

 - Fly.io `performance-1x` server with 1 CPU and 2GB RAM, hosted in `lhr` (London)
 - Planetscale Serverless MySQL free tier, hosted in `aws-eu-west-2` (London)
 - Supabase Postgres free tier, hosted in `gcp-europe-west2` (London)
-- 50 iterations per query, per driver, per runtime

-This comparison **is not intended to compare Postgres vs MySQL**.

-The goal is to compare the performance of various database drivers in the Node.js and Deno ecosystems.
-These graphs show the min/p25/p75/max of each driver and runtime tested:
+Each query is run 50 times with each driver, with each runtime.
+These graphs show the min/p25/p75/max of each driver and runtime tested. **The Y-axis shows query time in milliseconds - lower is better**:

 ![Connect and SELECT 1 - query results](results/2023-09-02-fly-london-results-1.png?raw=true)
 ![Select 25 rows and select 250 rows - query results](results/2023-09-02-fly-london-results-2.png?raw=true)